 No, but the liquid form is often more practical and pleasing to users.

-You can safely use Cavalor An Energy Boost and Cavalor Electrolyte Balance together.
-The body cannot store electrolytes and excess amounts are expelled through the urine.
-Always ensure that the horse has access to fresh water whenever electrolytes are administered.
-Excessive dosage is not recommended as it may affect some metabolic functions.
+You can safely use Cavalor An Energy Boost and Cavalor Electrolyte Balance or Cavalor Electroliq Balance together.
+The body cannot store electrolytes and excess amounts are ejected via urine.
+Always make sure that the horse has access to fresh water whenever electrolytes are administered.
+Excessive dosing is not recommended as it can affect certain metabolic functions.